UNTIL – Partnerships for a Stronger Tomorrow

-Government can collaborate with innovation Labs in executing national initiatives by sharing their data, experience, or resources.
+Member states can collaborate with UNTIL labs in executing national initiatives by sharing their data, experience, or resources.
 In some cases, the public sector has its own research Laboratories, providing a ready network of collaborative partners and/or the ability to share useful quantifiable data and/or, in other circumstances, the data collected by a Lab can benefit government partners as they seek to reform or launch initiatives.

-Academia has strengths in technical knowledge, capacity for research, and enthusiasm.
-Academic partnerships often include an agreement with a local university, where students from partnering departments have an opportunity to gain real world experience by helping to build projects that make a difference in their community.
-Local or international academia may also have a research Lab, or recurring academic courses that can share resources—including inviting student teams to work with UNTIL in developing solutions to pervasive challenges.
-UNTIL also present academia with an opportunity to work closely with the government and private sector globally.
+Academic partners inject enthusiasm, brilliant ideas for future solutions and new talent to build better innovation.
+We often include an agreement with a local university, where students from cross disciplinary departments have an opportunity to gain real world experience by helping to build projects.
+Local or international academia may also have a research lab, or recurring academic courses that can share resources—including inviting student teams to work with UNTIL in developing solutions to challenges.

 UN Technology Innovation Lab Network